Food festivals in South Korea: Daegu Chimac Festival

-Bonghwa Eun-uh (Sweetfish) Festival- End of July
+Bonghwa Eun-uh (Sweetfish) Festival

-Naeseongcheon stream and Naeseongcheon Stream sports park in Bonghwa-gun, Gyeongsangbuk-do is the destination for Sweetfish festival.
+At the end of July, Naeseongcheon stream, Naeseongcheon Stream sports park in Bonghwa-gun and North Gyeongsang Province are the destination for Sweetfish festival.
 The festival holds many activities which can be enjoyed with family and friends.
-One can experience various ways of catching sweetfish from bare hands or with scoop nets from water tank to catching sweetfish from chilling and clean stream of Naeseongcheon.
+One can experience various ways of catching sweetfish with bare hands or with scoop nets from water tank to catching sweetfish from chilling and clean stream of Naeseongcheon.
 These catches are charbroiled to eat later.
 The festival also offers many water sports for visitors.

-Chuncheon Dakgalbi & Makkuksu Festival- August
+Chuncheon Dakgalbi & Makkuksu Festival

-Every year between August and September, a Dakgalbi (spicy grilled chicken) and Makguksu(buckwheat noodles) festival is held in Chuncheon, Gwangwon-do province, the hometown of the two dishes.
+Every year between August and September, a Dakgalbi (spicy grilled chicken) and Makguksu (buckwheat noodles) festival is held in Chuncheon, Gwangwon-do province, the hometown of the two dishes.
 Many programs like food sampling, making makguksu and a makguksu eating contests are offered at the festival.

 Food festival in Fall

 Geumsan Insam Festival- Sept-Oct

 Korea is the birthplace of Goryeo Insam (Korean ginseng), and the ginseng from Geumsan is specially well known for its quality with over a thousand years of history.
 Every year a ginseng festival is held in Geumsan in South Chungcheong province around Chuseok (Autumn harvest day; August 15 by the lunar calendar).
-The festival offers visitors to see the cultivation and processing of ginseng, learn about i's benefits through the various exhibitions and experience the traditional culture of the community.
-Popular events includes selecting ginseng seeds to harvesting ginseng, ginseng footbath to ginseng cooking contest, making medicine using ginseng to traditional massage and more.
+The festival offers visitors to see the cultivation and processing of ginseng, learn about its benefits through the various exhibitions and experience the traditional culture of the community.
+Popular events include selecting ginseng seeds to harvesting ginseng, ginseng footbath to ginseng cooking contest, making medicine using ginseng to traditional massage and more.
 Visitors also go to the nearby tourist spot such as Garden of Sky and Daedunsan Provincial Park while returning from the festival.

-Songi Mushroom Festival- Sept-Oct
+Songi Mushroom Festival

 The Yangyang Songi mushroom festival, held sometime between late September and early October, offers visitors the opportunity to see and pick mushrooms by themselves in the mushrooms' natural habitat.
-Songi or pine mushroom is a precious mushroom hence often referred to as “golden mushroom” and “diamond in the tree”.
+Songi or pine mushroom is a precious mushroom hence often referred to as "golden mushroom" and "diamond in the tree".
 Events and programs in the festival include the Sansinje rituals, picking mushrooms, sampling mushroom cuisine and making Songcheon rice cake.

-Jinan Red Ginseng Festival- October
+Jinan Red Ginseng Festival

-This festival is held in the beginning of October every year in the Northern area of Maisan in Jinan-gun, Jeollabuk-do.
+The festival is held in the beginning of October every year in the Northern area of Maisan in Jinan County, North Jeolla Province.
 Jinan in Korea is a designated special district for the production of Hangsam (Hangeul:홍삼), red ginseng.
 This festival is designed to spread awareness and knowledge about red ginseng.
 The activities in the festival ranges from sampling high-quality red ginseng and trying menus and products made with them.
 The festival extends out to give more authentic and traditional experience for the visitors such as royal martial arts, traditional performances, music festivals.